 How Does Melatonin Work?

-It is important to talk to your doctor or your preferred health care provider before starting a melatonin supplement to be sure it is right for you.
+If you are on a mission to learn how to get better sleep, it is important to talk to your doctor or your preferred health care provider before starting a melatonin supplement to be sure it is right for you.

 Who Should Not Take Melatonin?

 There are some people who should use caution while taking melatonin.
 Because melatonin is a hormone, pregnant or nursing women are not advised to use melatonin.
 Women who are trying to conceive and/or individuals taking any medications or have chronic disease, including hypertension (high blood pressure), diabetes, or an endocrine, autoimmune, depressive, bleeding or seizure disorders should consult with their health care provider before use.

 Melatonin should not be used when you need to be in an alert state of mind.
 Any other sedative supplements or medications should not be used in conjunction with melatonin.
-If these circumstances apply to you or you are experiencing persistent sleep difficulties, please consult your health care provider before use.
+If these circumstances apply to you or you are experiencing a persistent sleep problem, please consult your health care provider before use.